Common Career Mistakes and How to Avoid Them

 Stagnation

-Lack of personal growth can cause employees to be uninspiring at work, inside the organization and in the overall job market.
+A lack of personal growth could make employees less competitive at work, inside the organization as well as on the job market.

-- Look for Mentoring: Find a mentor who will offer direction, assistance, collaborations, connections or highlight ways to improve.
+- Get Mentoring: Find an individual mentor who can provide advice, guidance, connections or highlight ways to improve.

-- Continuous Education: Consider taking additional courses, certificates or degree programs that are relevant to the profession.
+- Continuing Your Education: Take additional courses, certifications or degree programs that are relevant to your field of work.

 Negativity

 Negativity is not a good thing in any workplace.
-It makes people feel uncomfortable, which makes communication difficult again hindering growth opportunities.
-Apart from damaging relationships with supervisors and colleagues, it could lead to slowing down your career.
+It makes people feel uncomfortable, which makes communications difficult and hinders potential for growth.
+Apart from damaging relationships with colleagues and supervisors, it could result in professional stalling.

-- Refocus on Positivity: Embrace that there are positives to your role in times of stress
+- Refocus on Positivity: Embrace that there are positives to the role even when you’re feeling overwhelmed

-- Get help when you can: Ask a mentor for advice or ask your colleagues for advice.
+- Seek out help where possible Get a mentor’s advice or ask your colleagues for advice.

 Overcommitting Workload